 Ancient Romans did not have much sentiment for nationality.
 Their culture favored status, and that beyond people’s rights.
 The Roman ■civitas gave origin to the word civilian, but the sense was originally inseparable from the city of Rome.
 Well, and the city was not as much or often a republic, as a practice at pretending a liberal government.

 The law of the civitas had words as ■aerarius and ■aerarium, for residents who had to pay tax, but were not allowed to vote or hold offices.
-The living conditions were actually military regime, and made business difficult, giving no sense of national identity to the people at large.
-Without legal rationale and just upon a whim, Caesars were able effectively to give death verdicts on anyone within the military range, citizens included, also those talented and important as Cicero.

 Out of many, one;

-Favor to the endeavor,
+Favor to the cause,

 A new people come.

-The people who then went to war for America had not been all born there, and some of those who had been, did not have the citizen or civilian status, because of policies by George III.
-Says the Declaration of Independence,
+The people who then went to war for America had not been all born there.
+Some of those who had been, did not have the citizen or civilian status because of policies by George III.

 He has refused to pass other Laws for the Accommodation of large Districts of People, unless those People would relinquish the Right of Representation in the Legislature, a Right inestimable to them, and formidable to Tyrants only.